About the Data Center

 The Northeast Planetary Data Center provides planetary geology data to researchers, educators, media and the general public.
 It houses a vast amount of data obtained by the U.S. Space Program from 1962 to the present.
 Nearby colleges, schools, museums and research institutions are encouraged to use the Center.

-The Data Center collection contains a wide range of primary sources including photographic prints, negatives, transparencies, maps, mission support documents, digital media and scientific reference books from the various NASA missions conducted over the past forty years.
-Several workstations are available, as well as film and paper scanners and printers.
+The Data Center collection contains a wide range of primary sources including photographic prints, negatives, transparencies, maps, mission support documents, digital media and scientific reference books from the various NASA missions conducted since the inception of the space program.
+Several workstations are available for processing in ArcGIS, ENVI, IDL and other programs, as well as film and paper scanners and printers including a 42" large format archival printer.